 - Ripped tops / torn jeans

 - Cropped tops

-- Tracksuit bottoms or jeggings (unless 'Dress Down' Fridays)
+- Tracksuit bottoms or jeggings (unless permission given for a specific activity)

 - UGG style boots / flip flops / sliders

 - Outdoor coats worn inside

 - Shorts (unless given permission for warm weather)

 Students are expected to be appropriately dressed at all times, across the whole school site.
 They should have a smart jacket available to wear for more formal occasions and when representing the school.